-At the age of five, Lennie Peters (born Leonard George Sargent) was knocked down by a car and lost the sight of his left eye.
+At the age of five, Islington lad Lennie Peters (born Leonard George Sargent) was knocked down by a car and lost sight in his left eye.

-Another accident at 16 made him totally blind.
-He was sunbathing at Hampstead when louts started throwing stones.
+Another accident at the age of 16 made him totally blind.
+He was sunbathing at Hampstead when a group of louts started throwing stones.
 He went over and told them to pack it up.

 He lay down again in the sun and the next thing one of them heaved half a brick at him and got him in the other eye.
 He had two operations and sight in his right eye was restored.

 He was about to be discharged but the night before he was due to go home he noticed the man in the next bed was about to fall on the floor.

 He ran over to try to pick him up but as he did the sudden strain detached the retina in his eye.
 He hasn’t seen since.

 Lennie had been hoping to be a professional boxer but now, without sight, had to try something else.
 He learned to play the piano, developed a deep, gravelly, bluesy singing style and began singing and playing his way round the pubs in the East End of London (where some of his “encouragement and help” came from the infamous Kray twins, Reg and Ronnie).